 A hydration backpack with a sleeve for a hydration bladder can holds a day’s worth of water.
 For carrying your water in bottles in your backpacking backpack, you can refill them IF you know there are water sources along your hike that you have verified on your map.
 In that case you will need water purification tablets to make sure the water you drink will not make you sick.
 That would surely ruin your trip.
 Plan on consuming at least 2 liters of water per day you are hiking.

-Trekking Backpack Packs – Clothing And First Aid
+Packing Your Backpack Bag – Clothing And First Aid

 Your trekking backpack will also be your “luggage” for the clothes you will need.
 Depending upon the time of year you are hiking, it’s always a good rule of thumb to dress in layers since you may begin hiking in the early morning when it’s chilly and end up sweating in the afternoon.
 If you layer your clothing, you can remove pants while you wear shorts underneath and a flannel shirt while wearing a tank top beneath.